Declaration of Neutrality: History

+Recent developments

+Since the Russo-Ukrainian war in 2022, the Austrian government has signaled a willingness to challenge Austria’s long-standing constitutional policy of neutrality.
+A recent study, based on the data collected in 2024, concluded that Austrians had a more favorable view of Ukrainian refuges, compared to those from other countries.
+However, Austrian public opinion strongly favors neutrality and is strongly against Austria joining NATO.

-In March 2023, Freedom Party politicians walked out of a speech delivered by Ukrainian President Volodymyr Zelenskyy to the Austrian parliament on the 400th day of the Russian invasion of Ukraine.
+On March 30, 2023, Freedom Party of Austria members walked out of a speech delivered via video by Ukrainian President Volodymyr Zelenskyy to the Austrian parliament on the 400th day of the Russian invasion of Ukraine.
 They argued the speech violated Austria's neutrality and left placards reading "space for neutrality" and "space for peace" on their desks.

-In 2023, Austria joined the European Sky Shield Initiative created in 2022 as a reaction to the Russian invasion of Ukraine.
-The project would fund a European missile defense system.
-The government argued that, because their resources are being pooled with other countries, it is not a violation of their neutrality.
+On July 7, 2023, Austria joined the European Sky Shield Initiative created in 2022 as a reaction to the Russian invasion of Ukraine.
+The project would fund the development of a missile defense system for Europe.
+The Austrian government argued that, because their resources are being pooled with other countries, this initiative was not a violation of neutrality.

 International collaborations

 Austria engages in UN-led peacekeeping and other humanitarian missions.
 It participates in: